fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/applications.md

 ## How to build a FIXM Application?

-APPENDIX B provides detailed guidance for creating FIXM Applications.
+[This chapter](how-to-create-application/initial-download-and-setup.md.md) provides detailed guidance for creating FIXM Applications.